 - In a mixing bowl, marinate the pork slices with light soy sauce, sweet soy sauce, and gently massage the dry rub into the meat.
 Let the pork marinate for 30 minutes.

-- Heat 2 tablespoon of oil in a frying pan/skillet on medium-high.
-Fry both sides until slightly charred and caramelized, up to 2 minutes per side should be enough.
+- Grill both sides until slightly charred and caramelized, up to 2 minutes per side should be enough.

-- Let the cooked pork cool slightly, about 10 minutes, then cut into thin strips and serve with steamed white rice.
+- Let the cooked pork chops rest for 10 minutes on a cutting board covered loosely with a piece of aluminum foil, then cut into thin strips and serve with steamed white rice.